eminorhan/optimized-mae/README.md

 - [x] `fused` AdamW
 - [ ] `FSDP` for distributed training

 Dependence of model definitions on the `timm` library is also removed in this implementation, so the code is self-contained except for the standard libraries.
+The code was tested with `pytorch==2.2.0` and `torchvision==0.17.0`.

 **Notes:**